 The ARC strategic plan is a living document and, as such, it may be amended from time to time to reflect changed circumstances and the experience gained by the Commission partnership members in the implementation of the plan.
 Amendments to the plan's essential elements, including the mission statement, guiding principals and goals, shall be made only at a Governors' Quorum Meeting.
 Amendment or waiver of implementing guidelines authorized by this chapter may be approved at a Commission meeting of the federal co-chairman and alternates.

 Section 6.2–ARC's Mission.

-ARC's mission is to be a strategic partner and advocate for sustainable community and economic development in Appalachia.
+ARC's mission is to innovate, partner and invest to build community capacity and strengthen economic growth in Appalachia.